devnoot/a11ycat-ocr/readme.md

 **OCR PDF documents in Node.js 🐱**

 ## Dependencies
 * [ImageMagick 7](https://imagemagick.org/)

 Optional:

 This is only needed if you are testing out the `tess` method on the `OCR` class.
-It is currently experimental, and does not return any of the OCR'd data, but is much faster than tesseract.js.
+This is much faster than the `recognize` method on the `OCR` class since it uses tesseract.js, but yeilds less information.

 * [Tesseract OCR](https://github.com/tesseract-ocr/tesseract)